francescabeller/MSDS-696-Practicum/README.md

 ## Model Tuning

 Now, we can tune our AdaBoost model.
-First, we will import `GridSearchCV` and `KFold` from `sklearn'.
+First, we will import `GridSearchCV` and `KFold` from `sklearn`.
 ```python3
 from sklearn.model_selection import GridSearchCV, KFold
 ```